Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Januari 2025 18.19.56 UTC
+- WIB: Selasa, 28 Januari 2025 19.46.42 UTC
-- WITA: Selasa, 28 Januari 2025 19.19.56 UTC
+- WITA: Selasa, 28 Januari 2025 20.46.42 UTC
-- WIT: Selasa, 28 Januari 2025 20.19.56 UTC
+- WIT: Selasa, 28 Januari 2025 21.46.42 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny